amritsingh183/amritsingh183.github.io/_posts/2025-01-05-rust-mem-ref.md

   - `[&str; N]`: Container on stack (N×16 bytes of fat pointers); **owns** the references themselves, which reference data elsewhere (heap or binary section)
   - `(i32, String)`: Container on stack; **owns** all fields, including the String which owns heap data

-- **Not "all data on stack"**: Use this table for types whose container structure is stack-allocated with no indirection, regardless of whether elements own heap data or are references.

 - Stack size may vary due to struct field alignment padding.
 For tuples and structs, actual size = sum of field sizes + alignment padding.

 ***